kudobuilder/kudo.dev/content/docs/developing-operators/getting-started.md

 <<< @/kudo/test/integration/first-operator-test/first-operator/params.yaml

 Now your first operator is ready and you can install it to your cluster.
 You can do this by invoking `kubectl kudo install ./first-operator` where `./first-operator` is a relative path to the folder containing your operator.
 To do this, you need to have the KUDO CLI installed - [follow the instructions here](cli.md), if you haven't already.
-Various resources will be installed for your operator, among them `Operator`, `OperatorVersion` and `Instance` as described in [What is KUDO](TODO).
+Various resources will be installed for your operator, among them `Operator`, `OperatorVersion` and `Instance`, as described in, [What is KUDO](what-is-kudo.md).

 In order to see what's happen in your cluster you can run the following command: